|This article or section should be merged with [Portal:LXQt] !|

-LXQt is a merger of the LXDE-Qt and RazorQt projects.
+LXQt is a merge of the LXDE-Qt and RazorQt projects.
 It aims to create a lightweight, modular, blazing-fast and user-friendly desktop environment.
 It is not a rewrite of LXDE or its successor.
 It just happened that some people involved with LXDE are involved with LXQt too and the project share similar ideas and even infrastructure.

 Two methods to install LXQt from the repositories.
 One Click, which can be done easily by pointing and clicking.
 The other using zypper within a terminal.
 After installation you can select LXQt from the login manager you are using, if you want to have a clean minimal install of LXQt please see the following section.